antoine1003/resume-terminal/README.md

 ## Run the project

+> First you need to install dependencies with `npm install`

 - To run in dev mode : `npm run dev`
 - To build for production : `npm run build`